themaoci/jet-docs/docs/jet-multiplayer.md

+# JET Multiplayer

-# Is there co-op/multiplayer/LAN yet?
+## Is there co-op/multiplayer/LAN yet?

 No.